transcending1/Review/admin/subpage/modules/module_doc/Affinity Propagation Clustering.md

 ### 4.convergence_iter
-+ Description

-Number of iterations with no change in the number of estimated clusters that stops the convergence.
+'Number of iterations with no change in the number\n            of estimated clusters that stops the convergence.'

 | Category | Default Value | Is Required | Selector Model | Selector Super Field |
 | --- | --- | --- | --- | --- |